 - Figure out what your family eats the most from the store and make lists of your most purchased produce.
 This will help you figure out what to grow.

 - Design and Plan your Garden.
 Make sure crops are adequately rotated from the previous growing season.

-- Take your seed inventory (here’s a FREE printable) and organize your seeds cheaply.
+- Use a seed inventory spreadsheet to organize your seeds cheaply.

-- Purchase seeds from a local seed source or garden centre, go to a seed swap, or if you have specific heirlooms you crave order from catalogs & online.
+- Purchase seeds from a local seed source or garden center, go to a seed swap, or if you have specific heirlooms you crave order from catalogs & online.